frouioui/tagenal/docs/setup-apis.md

 # Setup the APIs

-In this section we will elaborate on how to build, run, access tagenal's APIs services.
+In this section we will elaborate on how to build, run, and access tagenal's APIs services.
 There are currently two APIs:

 - `users` [[see](./api/users/)]
 - `articles` [[see](./api/articles/)]

 ## Build and Push docker images

 After modifying the codebase.
-A new version of the docker image can be build and pushed to a public docker repository.
+A new version of the docker image can be built and pushed to a public docker repository.
 We do so using the following command:

 ```
 make build_push_apis